 Process

 Unit Coordinators should notify their Affiliate Lecturer(s) of their expectations on the standard of marking and the feedback provided to students as early as possible.
-It is important that markers have the necessary marking guides/rubrics no later than the assessment due date (though best practise is to provide them prior to the commencement of the teaching period, for example hidden from students on LMS).
-Marker training exercises and consensus/pre-marking meetings are also useful in establishing assessment requirements, standards, expectations and potential divergent answers to assessment questions so that markers can be confident of making use of a full marking range.
+It is important that markers have the necessary marking guides/rubrics no later than the assessment due date (though best practice is to provide them in the Unit Guide).
+Consensus/pre-marking meetings are also useful in establishing assessment requirements, standards, expectations and potential divergent answers to assessment questions so that markers can be confident of making use of a full marking range.

-Affiliate Lecturers should forward marked samples to the Unit Coordinator for moderation as soon as possible after receiving the assignments because students must be provided feedback within fifteen University working days from when the assessment was submitted.
-The sample assessments should represent a range of results and the ALTC also recommends that outliers (ie the lowest and highest scoring papers) and all papers that have been assessed a fail grade should be moderated.
-The Unit Coordinator has the discretion to select which students’ papers they wish to see for any given assessment to ensure that they are not looking at the work of the same students for every assessment in their unit (notwithstanding that outlier students tend to produce consistent results).
-Murdoch University strongly discourages the scaling of marks to “fit a predetermined distribution,” so in essence, it is the marker (and their approach and interpretation of the marking guides/rubrics) rather than the marks that are moderated.
+Affiliate Lecturers should forward marked samples (the greater of 10 assignments or 10% of their total cohort's assignments) to the Unit Coordinator for moderation within one week of receiving the assignments.
+The sample assessments must represent a range of results and the Unit Coordinator can select which students’ papers they wish to see for any given assessment to ensure that they are not looking at the work of the same students for every assessment in their unit (notwithstanding that outliers tend to produce consistent results).
+The ALTC also recommends that outliers (ie the lowest and highest scoring papers) and all papers that have been assessed a fail grade should be moderated.
+Murdoch University does not permit the scaling of marks to “fit a predetermined distribution,” so in essence, it is the marker (and their approach and interpretation of the marking guides/rubrics) rather than the marks that are moderated.

 Once the Unit Coordinator has moderated their samples by ‘double marking’, they should contact the Affiliate Lecturer with feedback on both the score/grade that has been awarded as well as the feedback that the Affiliate Lecturer has intended to provide the students.
 They should also state any changes required (in reference to both specific papers and more broadly if applicable) prior to the release of papers and results to students if they deem the Affiliate Lecturer has not followed the marking guide properly or has marked too generously/harshly.